 Prepare Brown Butter Cream Cheese Frosting

 - Whip brown butter with an electric mixer until lightened in color.
 Add cream cheese and beat until smooth.
-Mix in vanilla.
+Mix in vanilla.6 tablespoon salted butter, 1 teaspoon pure vanilla extract, 6 oz full-fat cream cheese

-- Gradually add powdered sugar and mix well.
+- Gradually add powdered sugar and mix well.2 cups powdered sugar

 - Beat another 2 minutes until frosting is light and fluffy.
 Spread onto cooled cake layers.